 A basic guide to configure a firewall in 5 steps: create zones, configure settings, and review firewall rules.

 As the first line of defense against online attackers, your firewall is a critical part of your network security.
-Configuring a firewall can be an intimidating project, but breaking down the work into simpler tasks can make the work much more manageable.
-The following guidance will help you understand the major steps involved in firewall configuration.
+Configuring a firewall can be an intimidating project, but breaking it down into simpler tasks can make the work much more manageable.
+The following steps will help you understand the major steps involved in firewall configuration.

 There are many suitable firewall models that can be used to protect your network.
 You can consult a HIPAA security expert or PCI security expert to learn more about your options.
 The following steps are critical, regardless of the firewall model you choose.
 This guide assumes that you are using a business grade firewall that supports multiple internal networks (or zones) and performs stateful packet inspection.

-, a detailed step-by-step guide is beyond the scope of this blog post.
-However, I will provide some direction to help illustrate the process.
+Due to the technical nature of firewalls, a detailed step-by-step guide is beyond the scope of this blog post.
+However, I will provide some direction to help illustrate the process so you can understand how to configure a firewall in 5 steps.

 Step 1: Secure your firewall